-Here’s what you need to record screen of your iPhone, iPad or iPod touch on iOS 8:
+Here’s what you need to record screen of your iPhone, iPad or iPod touch on iOS 8 or later:

 - A Mac running OS X Yosemite or later.